 Another thing to remember when you see your pooch in this position is that sleeping on their side leaves their limbs free to move while they sleep, which means it is more likely that you will see more leg twitches and kicks from your Beagle.

-A third position is what many call “the Superman position,” in which your Beagle is sprawled on the floor on their tummy.
-This is a preferred position for many puppies because it allows them to jump up and begin play almost immediately.
+A third position is what many call “the Superman position,” in which your Beagle is sprawled on the floor on its tummy.
+This is a preferred position for many puppies because it allows them to jump up and begin playing almost immediately.

 Beagles who sleep in this position choose it because they don’t want to miss out on a chance to play, so they simply plop down on the floor where they happen to be.